Mingxing: Trials and tribulations

 In 1926 backlash against crime films such as Yan Ruisheng and Zhang Xinsheng resulted in the passage of censorship policies by the Ministry of Education; these guidelines, coupled with local censorship bureaus, required more measured approaches to filmmaking.
 (Note: Such pressures had affected Mingxing's handling of Zhang Xinsheng, with a mid-1923 cut emphasizing the titular criminal's remorse and highlighting the deleterious influence of gambling and narcotics (Huang 2014).)
 Around this time, Mingxing also lost two of its founders; Zheng Zhegu died in 1925, during the filming of The Last Conscience, while Ren Jinping – disappointed with Mingxing's distribution of his debut film A New Family (1925) – left the company in 1926 to establish the Xinren Film Company.

 At the same time, Mingxing also began to experience greater competition.
-Numerous new film companies were established in Shanghai between 1925 and 1926, and although most closed without making any films, several had established their viability.
-The Tianyi Film Company, founded in 1925 by the brothers Run Run, Runje, Runde, and Runme Shaw, had released several successful costume dramas and wuxia (martial arts) films.
+Numerous new film companies were established in Shanghai between 1925 and 1926, and although most closed without making any films, several proved viable; for instance, the Tianyi Film Company, founded in 1925 by the brothers Run Run, Runje, Runde, and Runme Shaw, released several successful costume dramas and wuxia (martial arts) films.
 Although these new companies offered staunch competition, there were also opportunities for partnership; in conjunction with several other studios, in June 1926 Mingxing established the Liuhe Distribution Company to bring Shanghai films to other parts of the Republic of China.
 (Note: Huang (2014) notes that the exact composition of Liuhe appears to have varied over time.
 At points, it seems to have variously included the Greater China, Huaju, Minxin, Mingxing, Shanghai, Shenzhou, and Youlian film companies.)
 The partnership collapsed three years later, after which Mingxing established its own distribution company.

 Lobby card for The Burning of the Red Lotus Temple (1928); the film, released in eighteen parts, was a massive success and helped popularize the wuxia genre.